buddhist-uni/buddhist-uni.github.io/_content/reference/index-of-sutta-subjects.md

 A large but still highly incomplete index of the suttas, this list is still helpful as a starting point for researching what the suttas have to say about a given topic.

-A similar subject can be found over [at SuttaFriends.org](https://suttafriends.org/sutta-topics-index/){:target="_blank"} and for an exhaustive index of terms, subjects, proper names, and similes, see [The Comprehensive Index](https://index.readingfaithfully.org/).
+A similar index can be found over [at SuttaFriends.org](https://suttafriends.org/sutta-topics-index/){:target="_blank"} and for an exhaustive index of terms, subjects, proper names, and similes, see [The Comprehensive Index](https://index.readingfaithfully.org/).